ahadjawaid/ahadjawaid.github.io/_news/graduation-bs.md

 link: https://devpost.com/software/curis-rlajbk
 ---

-Graduated with my Bachelor's in Computer Science 🎓
+Graduated with a Bachelor's in Computer Science 🎓